 But there’s a number of ways that Diggers Factory distances itself from the classical crowdfunding model.
 Unlike these platforms, we don’t let people decide on the amount of their contribution.
 They pay for the record at the price set by the artist to cover the production costs and everyone will get the same reward: the record.
 However, fans can decide to make a donation when [they] buy the record in order to give extra support to the artist.

 Besides the inspiration from crowdfunding, there’s also a very social aspect to the business and its community.

 Yes, Diggers Factory can also be seen as a kind of social network.
 That’s why we like to say that it is a community platform rather than a crowdfunding platform.
 We aim to create a digital community of “diggers,” where people come to discover new releases, get to know each other, and exchange conversation about music, share their tastes and their musical treasures.

 And professionals are also part of this vinyl lovers community.
 We offer a lot of services for artists and labels; we work with six different factories, 10 mastering studios, dozens of records shops around the world.
 And we’re here to find each artist the best partners they can work with without any obligation.
 When you create your account on Diggers Factory, you can either register as a Digger, an Artist, a Label, or a Distributor/Record Shop, and soon, it will be possible to register as a Mastering Studio and Pressing Plant.

 The idea is really to bring all artists, fans, and professionals to one place to produce and release vinyl records.

-+ Learn more on Soundfly: Get all the best practices and strategies for running a successful crowdfunding campaign, plus mentor support from former Kickstarter staff, in our course Crowdfunding for Musicians.
-Use code FLYPAPERSENTME for $100 off the next Mainstage session, starting September 6!
++ Learn more on Soundfly: Get all the best practices and strategies for running a successful crowdfunding campaign in our online course Crowdfunding for Musicians.

 What was the inspiration behind creating this company?